-- This week showed a decrease of 38.8% in the number of alerts compared to Week 10, which also showed a decrease of 28.7% compared to Week 09, continuing a downward trend in the number of reported alerts - All verified alerts (41) screened to meet case definition for COVID-19 were investigated and sampled - Five (12.2%) of the 41 investigated alerts in Week 11 tested positive - Alerts represent a small number of total tests run in South Sudan (1.7%).
+- This week showed a flattening trend in the number of alerts after weeks of decreases - All verified alerts (37) screened to meet case definition for COVID-19 were investigated and sampled - Nine (24.3%) of the 41 investigated alerts in Week 12 tested positive

+Alerts represent a small number of total tests run in South Sudan (1.6%).
 Understanding the reasons behind the low number of alerts via the call center/hotline should be investigated to identify root causes and potential drivers to remediate.
 Moreover, alerts outside of Central Equatoria are generally limited.
 Ongoing discussions to strengthen the hotline system and RRT, case investigation, contact tracing, sentinel sites, and mortality surveillance teams continue to be needed